Vitamin A | Retinol | Provitamin A | Benefits | Intake | Foods | Absorption

 - Calories: 714

-In summary, grass-fed butter is a healthy fat that is affordable and a top-notch source of vitamin A. Hence, these are good reasons always to keep a packet of it in your fridge.
+In summary, grass-fed butter is a healthy fat that is affordable and a top-notch source of vitamin A. Hence, these are good reasons to always keep a packet in your fridge.

 - Vitamin A: 44%